-The German National Center for Crime Prevention (NCCP) is a newly established research institution for evidence based practices in crime prevention.
-It prepares systematic reviews and research syntheses for selected crime prevention approaches and crime problems, such as sexual offender treatment, juvenile repeated offender rehabilitation, right- and left-wing violence, Hooliganism, and the prevention of violent extremism.
-As a knowledge broker one of its objectives is to translate research evidence into Information relevant for policy.
+The German National Center for Crime Prevention (NCCP) is a newly established research institution for evidence-based practices in crime prevention.
+The institution prepares systematic reviews and research syntheses for selected crime prevention approaches and crime problems such as sexual offender treatment, juvenile repeated offender rehabilitation, right- and left-wing violence, hooliganism and the prevention of violent extremism.

-In 2016 the NCCP was founded following the recommendation of the working group “crime and security” in the Chancellor’s Experts’ Dialogue on Germany’s Future (Experts’ Dialogue) and is currently in a three-year development phase.
-Organizationally, we are affiliated to the German Forum for Crime Prevention and supported by an advisory committee and a steering group, both composed of representatives from academia, policy, and practice.
+Founded in 2016, the NCCP resulted from the recommendation of the task force “crime and security” of the Chancellor’s Expert Dialogue on Germany’s future and is currently in a three-year development stage.
+It is organizationally affiliated with the German Forum for Crime Prevention (DFK) and supported by an advisory committee and a steering board.
+Both boards include representatives from academia, policy, and practice.